divyarajsinhchampavat/backend-practical/README.md

 ---

-# **Backend Practical Task - NestJS Project**
+# **Backend Practical Demo - NestJS Project**

 ## **Project Overview**
 This is a backend application built using **NestJS** and **TypeScript**, designed to handle user authentication, product management (CRUD operations), and image handling.
 The application uses a PostgreSQL database to store data, along with **PM2** for process management and **JWT** for secure authentication.
 It also includes the use of **nestjs/schedule** for scheduling tasks like cron jobs.

-This project is structured to demonstrate various backend concepts including user registration, login, product management, and integration of external libraries for handling images and files.
+This project is structured to demonstrate various backend concepts, including user registration, login, product management, and integration of external libraries for handling images and files.

 ## **Features**